orchetect/MenuBarExtraAccess/README.md

 [![Platforms - macOS 13.0](https://img.shields.io/badge/platforms-macOS%2013.0-blue.svg?style=flat)](https://developer.apple.com/swift) [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Forchetect%2FMenuBarExtraAccess%2Fbadge%3Ftype%3Dswift-versions)](https://swiftpackageindex.com/orchetect/MenuBarExtraAccess) [![Xcode 14](https://img.shields.io/badge/Xcode-14-blue.svg?style=flat)](https://developer.apple.com/swift) [![License: MIT](http://img.shields.io/badge/license-MIT-lightgrey.svg?style=flat)](https://github.com/orchetect/MenuBarExtraAccess/blob/main/LICENSE)

-> [!WARNING]
->
-> This package is not yet compatible with macOS 26 beta.
-See [this issue](https://github.com/orchetect/MenuBarExtraAccess/issues/20) for details and development progress.

 #### **Gives you *Extra* access to SwiftUI `MenuBarExtra`.**

-- Programmatically hide, show, or toggle the menu (by way of a Bool binding)
+- Programmatically hide, show, or toggle the menu (by way of a `Bool` binding)
+- Programmatically enable or disable the menubar extra (by way of a `Bool` binding)
 - Access to the underlying `NSStatusItem`
 - Access to the underlying `NSWindow` (when using the `.window` style)
 - Works with one or [multiple](#Multiple-MenuBarExtra) `MenuBarExtra`
 - Works with both [`menu`](#Standard-Menu-Style) and [`window`](#Window-Style) based styles (see [Known Issues](#Known-Issues))

-#### Why?
+## Why?

-There is no 1st-party MenuBarExtra API to get or set the menu presentation state, access the status item, or access the popup's NSWindow.
-(Still as of Xcode 26 beta 3)
+There is no 1st-party `MenuBarExtra` API to get or set the menu presentation state, disable the menubar extra, access the `NSStatusItem`, or access the popup's `NSWindow`.
+(Still as of macOS 26 beta 4)

-#### Library Features
+## Library Features

-- A new `.menuBarExtraAccess(isPresented:) { statusItem in }` scene modifier with
+- A new `.menuBarExtraAccess(isPresented:, isEnabled:) { statusItem in }` scene modifier with
-  - a binding to hide/show/toggle the menu, and
+  - a binding to hide/show/toggle the menu
+  - a binding to enabled/disable the menubar extra
   - direct access to the `NSStatusItem` if needed
 - A new `.introspectMenuBarExtraWindow { window in }` view modifier passing in the `NSWindow` reference
 - Window-based menu extra status items now remain highlighted while the window is open so it feels more like a native menu